-A complete departure from the lyrical violence of his gangster films, Japanese actor-director Takeshi Kitano’s “Kikujiro” is an unremittingly sentimental road movie that represents a substantial disappointment after his international breakthrough film, “Hana-Bi."
-It's the story of a cherubic tyke and a gruff middle-aged tough guy with a soft side who journey together in search of the boy’s mother, the film displays many of the inventive visual touches that distinguished Kitano’s previous work, but its treacly mix of emotional manipulation and klutzy comedy will make it hard to digest for most audiences.
+A complete departure from the lyrical violence of his gangster films, Japanese actor-director Takeshi Kitano’s “Kikujiro” is an unremittingly sentimental road movie that represents a substantial disappointment after his international breakthrough film, “Hana-Bi.”
+Story of a cherubic tyke and a gruff middle-aged tough guy with a soft side who journey together in search of the boy’s mother, the film displays many of the inventive visual touches that distinguished Kitano’s previous work, but its treacly mix of emotional manipulation and klutzy comedy will make it hard to digest for most audiences.

 While Kitano has become a highly regarded cult director in recent years through international festival and arthouse exposure, his films have never been given the same consideration in Japan, where he is known primarily as a television personality and standup comedian.
 Tempering his trademark cool, silent demeanor here with bouts of wacky comic mugging, the director appears to be playing primarily to his legions of TV fans, indicating he may be angling with his eighth feature for wider domestic acceptance.

 Set during summer, film centers on lonely 9-year-old Masao (Yusuke Sekiguchi), who lives with his grandmother.
 Told that his father died in a car accident and that the mother he has never known is forced to stay in a distant town due to her job, Masao sets off with a photo and address to find her.
 He hooks up with an unlikely traveling companion in Kikujiro (Kitano, using his nom de thesp Beat Takeshi), a smart-mouthed goon instructed by his no-nonsense wife (Kayoko Kishimoto) to accompany the boy.